FAQ

 Next steps with FDA approval

-Complete details about the trial, including full inclusion and exclusion criteria and contact information for those wishing to participate, will be posted on clinicaltrials.gov, but here are some of the details FDA approved:
+Complete details about the trial, including full inclusion and exclusion criteria, are posted on clinicaltrials.gov and in the FAQ above “Who can participate in the ReNew Hip clinical trial?”, but here are some of the details FDA approved: